TartuNLP/grammar-worker/models/README.md

   directory of the repository.

-## Correction list Model configuration
+## Correction list configuration

-The correction list model should have a matching configuration file with the following keys:
+The correction list should have a matching configuration file with the following keys:

-- `huggingface` - name of the model on HuggingFace
+- `huggingface` - name of the list on HuggingFace
-- `model_bin` - path of the model file (usually named {repository_name}.csv).
+- `model_bin` - path of the list file (usually named `{repository_name}.csv`).
 The path is relative to the root directory of the repository.

 ## Available models